3mcd/javelin/docs-src/content/ecs/_index.md

 ### Systems

-Systems are stateless functions that implement behavior by reading and modifying components.
+Systems are functions that implement game logic by reading and modifying components.
 The following example updates the player's physics body based on its input component:

 ```typescript
 const physicsSystem = () => {